 The mediator will assist all people involved in the argument/dispute to think of different possibilities to resolve the disagreement.
 Most importantly because mediation is voluntary service you can withdraw from mediation at any time.

-Family and civil mediation is confidential and what is agreed remains with those involved only.
+Family, SEND and civil mediation is confidential and what is agreed remains with those involved only.
 If all people in the disagreement can agree on a way forward a proposal is signed by all.
 Mediation empowers you to make your own decisions.
-In the case of child arrangements and financial remedies issues a proposal of settlement can be referred to your appointed solicitor who in turn can make an application to court for a court order making your agreement legally binding.
+In the case of child arrangements and financial remedies issues a proposal of settlement can be referred to your appointed solicitor who in turn can make an application to court for a consent order making your proposal/agreement legally binding.

 Mediation involves a number of sessions which is a mixture of one to one with a mediator and joint sessions altogether.
 Time and dates are agreed by all.
 Mediation provides all in attendance equal time to discuss the issue in depth.
-Family mediation normally 2-3 sessions of an hour to an hour and half in length and civil mediation (workplace, community, SEND) 1-2 sessions.
+Family mediation normally 2-3 sessions of an hour to an hour and half in length and civil mediation (workplace, community, SEND) 4 hours in duration.

 Copyright © 2014 - 2019 TCALM Solutions Ltd.